 Windex kills on contact.
-It will take 1 to 15 minute (maximum) to kill a single spider once the spray is inhaled.
-The rate and time for which the Windex kills a spider is determined by the following factors.
+It will take 1 to 15 minutes (maximum) to kill a single spider once the spray is inhaled.
+The following factors determine the rate and time for which the Windex kills a spider.

 - The Size of Area Being splayed.
-Large rooms (more than 200sq feet) need more than one can/bottle to ensure spider infestation is effective and completely killed/eliminated.
-Ammonia in the Windex spray diffuses rapidly thus, a give room should be saturated well when spraying to avoid incomplete killing of the spider.
+Large rooms (more than 200sq feet) need more than one can/bottle to ensure spider infestation is effective and wholly killed/eliminated.
+Ammonia in the Windex spray diffuses rapidly; thus, a given room should be saturated well when spraying to avoid the spider’s incomplete killing.

 - Type of Area being treated/sprayed.
 Windex spray kills spiders in an enclosed room faster than in open fields.
-Closed place/room concentrates the killing power of Windex while open field loses the spray easily with the wind and thus has less killing effect on spiders.
-Windex spray directed to holes, cracks and closet (spider hideouts) is more effective (takes less time) that one sprayed in the open space within a room or field/compound.
+Closed place/room concentrates the killing power of Windex while the open field loses the spray easily with the wind and has less killing effect on spiders.
+Windex spray directed to holes, cracks, and closet (spider hideouts) is more effective (takes less time) than one sprayed in the open space within a room or field/compound.

 4. What else Kills/eliminates spiders?

-Apart from Windex, you can use the following substances or methods (natural/artificial) to kill or get rid of spiders in your place.
+Apart from Windex, you can use the following substances or methods (natural/artificial) to kill or eliminate spiders in your place.

 a.
 Use of Vinegar.

-Vinegar is a weak acid of pH between 4 to 8 that emits smell which keep off spiders in your house or compound without necessarily killing them.
-Your will require to mix 1 cup of vinegar with 5 cups of water.
+Vinegar is a weak acid of pH between 4 to 8 that emits a smell that keeps off spiders in your house or compound without necessarily killing them.
+You will require to mix 1 cup of vinegar with 5 cups of water.
 Then, spray the concoction in the spiders’ hideouts to saturation.
-You will require to spray the mixture twice per day for 10 to 15 days.
+You will need to spray the mixture twice per day for 10 to 15 days.

 You can also blend white vinegar with coconut oil in a 5:1 ratio.
-The coconut oil will form a thick layer on their body blocking their respiratory system.
-In addition, the mixture emits unbearable smell that that keep off spiders.
-You will have to spray this mixture daily for 2 to 6 weeks for complete elimination of spiders in your home.
-This combination is friendly as it cause no negative effect on user on application.
+The coconut oil will form a thick layer on their body, blocking their respiratory system.
+Also, the mixture emits an unbearable smell that keeps off spiders.
+You will have to spray this mixture daily for 2 to 6 weeks for the complete elimination of spiders in your home.
+This combination is friendly as it cause no adverse effect on the user on the application.

 b.
 Using Black peppers.